dantheli/Neutron/README.md

     }
 ```

 That's it.
-Since *Quark* is a protocol, structs and promises (see [PromiseKit](https://github.com/mxcl/PromiseKit)) make it easy to define, form, and perform the network request.
+Since *Request* is a protocol, structs and promises (see [PromiseKit](https://github.com/mxcl/PromiseKit)) make it easy to define, form, and perform the network request.
 Aside from default request data, everything about the request is contained in the struct.

 Ultimately, Neutron improves upon the traditional network manager paradigm with:
 - [x] Expressive, self-contained requests